-When you want to pursue law, you are often confused as to which is better- The National Law Universities (NLU) or The Campus Law Centre of The University of Delhi (DU).
+When you want to pursue law, you are often confused as to which is Best Law Universities - The National Law Universities (NLU) or The Campus Law Centre of The University of Delhi (DU).
 They have already made their presence felt in the educational scenario with their admission procedures.
+Both are the Top Law Universities in India.
 Since both the law institutes are at par with each other on different fronts, students become confused as to where to apply.

 With the help of this article, we will be giving information about both the institutes and also throwing light on the differences between the two.
 This will help a student to make better decisions.

 With the help of this table, you will be able to see the major areas of difference between the two institutes.
 The basic parameters have been highlighted so that you can understand which is more suitable for you.

 |Fees||LL.B. - Rs.
 18,000 (approximately)

 LL.M. - Rs.
 12,000 (approximately)